 RAs provide the primary framework to coordinate ocean observing activities and are responsible for the design and coordinated operation of RCOOSs within their respective geographical areas.
+The RAs also coordinate operations and cooperate with adjacent RAs so the data and products are seamless to the users, like the ocean they observe.
 Figure 1-2 shows where the U.S. IOOS RA partners are located.
 RAs work with user communities at the state and local levels to ensure that the regional system is designed to be as useful as possible and that U.S. IOOS develops on the basis of a strong customer focus and connection.